Strengthened Hardness for Approximating Minimum Unique Game and Small Set Expansion: Discussion

 \section{Discussion}

-Notice that for Theorem 5 to make sense, we have $\beta=O(\log k/k)$.
+Notice that for Theorem 5 to make sense, we have $\beta=O(r/k)$.
 However, by the construction of gadgets in proof of Theorem 5, we can reduce the instance of Min 2-Lin-2 to an instance of Min 2-SAT, where at least $1-O(\beta^2)$ fraction of the clauses is Horn.
-Min Horn-2-SAT can approximate with constant ratio by LP algorithms, see \cite{gz} (ratio 2) or \cite{kstw} (ratio 3).
-Hence, the largest strengthened hardness of Min 2-Lin-2 that Conjecture 3 can yield is $2-\kappa$ where $\kappa$ is a small absolute positive, if we allow $\log k$ to be a rational number and the gadgets in proof of Theorem 5 to be "fractional hypercubes".
-However, Conjecture 3 cannot be true when $k$ is so large so that the hardness exceeds 2.
+Since Min Horn-2-SAT can be approximated within 2 by a LP algorithms\cite{gz}, Conjecture 3 cannot be true when $k$ is so large so that the hardness exceeds 2.
+The strongest hardness result of Min 2-Lin-2 that Conjecture 3 yields is $2-\kappa$, where $\kappa$ is a small absolute positive.

-In Fig. 1, the dark gray area is the known region of $(c,s)$-approximation NP-hardness of UGP, the light gray area at the top left corner is the region of $(c,s)$-approximation hardness of UGP assuming Conjecture 3 for certain $k$.
+In Fig. 1, the dark gray area is the known region of $(c,s)$-approximation NP-hardness of UG, the light gray area at the top left corner is the region of $(c,s)$-approximation hardness of UG assuming Conjecture 3 for certain $k$.